Table of Contents

-With the Zendesk integration, you can synchronize Help Center content and finished translations between Zendesk and Transifex.
-Use this integration so that your localization team can leverage the most of Transifex services while translating your Help Center.
+With the Zendesk integration, you can synchronize your Help Center content and finished translations between Zendesk and Transifex.
+Allow your localization team to leverage Transifex's powerful tools and effortlessly translate your Help Center articles.

-In order to connect your Zendesk and Transifex accounts you need to be a Transifex administrator and follow the steps described below:
+To connect your Zendesk and Transifex accounts, you need to be a Transifex administrator.

 When creating the project, be sure to:

-2. From the Left-hand Side Menu that appears, select Manage Integrations
+2. From the Left-hand Side Menu that appears, select Integrations.

 4. You will be redirected to Zendesk to authorize the integration with Transifex.